La Princesa Tower Coverage

 - An AED is housed on the upper lobby floor by the elevators.
 It is inspected monthly by staff and maintained by AED Total Solutions.

 - The Front Desk staff is on location 24/7 to monitor access.
-L&R contracts with Bald Eagle Security to secure access to the gated Coronado Shores Community.
+L&R contracts with Allied Universal® Security Services to secure access to the gated Coronado Shores Community.

 Disclaimer: This insurance section is provided by the Association Staff.
 In all instances you should consult with your own insurance agent regarding proper and applicable insurance coverage for your property and possessions.